 If the unit of measurement is the same for all data in a particular column, place the unit in parentheses under the column heading.
-Indicate footnotes by superscript letters, not numbers or symbols, assigned in alphabetical order from left to right and top to bottom.

 Use superscript or regular letters, not asterisks, to indicate statistical significance.

-Submit high-resolution electronic images in either a .jpg, .tif, or .eps format.
+Submit high-resolution (300 dpi) electronic images in either a .jpg, .tif, or .eps format.
 Send not only images that are specifically referred to in the article, but also images that can be used as full-page general illustrations ("mood shots") on the opening spread of the article or as the cover of the issue the article appears in.

 Charts and Graphs